interglobalmedia/omdb-api-nodejs/README.md

 This is a cool little project we were challenged to figure out in the NYCDA Part Time Evening FullStack JS Intensive class yesterday by our teacher.
 I first attempted in school with no success, and then continued when I got home.
 It took a little while to wrap my head around it, but I finally did.
 When I started thinking in terms of React, it made more sense!

-As with react, there are essentially two parts to this little movie scraping app.
+As there would be with **React**, there are essentially two parts to this little movie scraping app.

 First, however, before I did anything else, I had to require the `request` **npm package** at the top of the file, and the built in `http` node module: